JamesClonk/kubeone-dcs-kubernetes/README.md

 ### DCS+
 ![DCS+ Dashboard](https://raw.githubusercontent.com/JamesClonk/kubeone-dcs-kubernetes/data/dcs_dashboard.png)

-By default (unless configured otherwise in your `terraform.tfvars`) once the deployment is done you should see something similar to above in your DCS+ Portal.
-There will be 1 bastion host (a jumphost VM for SSH access to the other VMs), 3 control plane VMs for the Kubernetes server nodes, and several worker VMs that are responsible for running your Kubernetes workload.
+By default (unless configured otherwise in your `terraform.tfvars`) once the deployment is done you should see something similar to the picture above in your DCS+ Portal.
+There will be 1 bastion host (a jumphost VM for SSH access to the other VMs), 3 control plane VMs for the Kubernetes server nodes, and several dynamically created worker VMs that are responsible for running your Kubernetes workload.

 ### Kubernetes-Dashboard
 ![DCS+ Dashboard](https://raw.githubusercontent.com/JamesClonk/kubeone-dcs-kubernetes/data/dcs_k8s_dashboard.png)

-The Kubernetes dashboard will automatically be available to you after installation under [https://dashboard.my-kubernetes.my-domain.com](https://grafana.my-kubernetes.my-domain.com) (with *my-kubernetes.my-domain.com* being the value you configured in `terraform.tfvars -> kubeapi_hostname`)
+The Kubernetes dashboard will automatically be available to you after installation under [https://dashboard.my-kubernetes.my-domain.com](https://grafana.my-kubernetes.my-domain.com) (with *my-kubernetes.my-domain.com* being the value you configured in `terraform.tfvars -> cluster_hostname`)

 In order to login you will first need to request a temporary access token from your Kubernetes cluster:
 ```bash